Janison: A different view of Trump’s remarks

 An atypical ex-New Yorker has her own take on Trump storm

-So, of course, she had a thought or two about President Donald Trump’s calling certain nations “shitholes” and questioning why the U.S. needs more Haitians coming here during his now-notorious talk with lawmakers on immigration.
+So, of course, she had a thought or two about President Donald Trump’s calling certain nations “shitholes” and questioning why the United States needs more Haitians coming here during his now-notorious talk with lawmakers on immigration.

-As widely quoted, Love said of his comments as first reported Thursday that they were “unkind, divisive, elitist, and fly in the face of our nation’s values.”
+As widely quoted, Love said of Trump’s comments as first reported Thursday that they were “unkind, divisive, elitist, and fly in the face of our nation’s values.”

 “Elitist.”
-That’s an interesting word — one you didn’t hear much during last week’s storm since Trump’s critics and defenders traded fire on what defines racism.
+That’s an interesting word — one you didn’t hear much during last week’s storm as Trump’s critics and defenders traded fire on what defines racism.

 Did she mean “elitist” as in a country-club loudmouth volunteering his “down-to-earth” world view with clipped grass under his feet and assistants at his beck and call?